Guven-K/MyFolio/README.md

 # **MyFolio**

-**MyFolio** is a customisable portfolio application built with the **d framework**, designed to showcase your personal projects, skills, and achievements.
+**MyFolio** is a customisable portfolio application built with the **Avalonia framework**, designed to showcase your personal projects, skills, and achievements.
 Whether you're a developer, designer, or artist, MyFolio provides a sleek and professional way to present your work.

 ## ✨ Features
 - 🎨 **Customisable Layout & Themes** – Personalise your portfolio to match your style.